GUIDELINES FOR AUTHORS

 2.1.1.
 Title

-Title should be short and informative and the recommended length is no more than 20 words.
-The title should be in Title Case, written in uppercase and lowercase letters (initial uppercase for all words except articles, conjunctions, short prepositions no longer than four letters etc.) so that first letters of the words in the title are capitalized.
+The title should be short and informative and the recommended length is no more than 20 words.
+The title should be in Title Case, written in uppercase and lowercase letters (initial uppercase for all words except articles, conjunctions, short prepositions no longer than four letters, etc.) so that the first letters of the words in the title are capitalized.
 Exceptions are words like: “and”, “or”, “between”, etc. The word following a colon (:) or a hyphen (-) in the title is always capitalized.

 2.1.2.
 Type of publication